 One other thing.
 I know most people aren’t gonna do this, but it would actually help.

 Before you start your yo-yo practice, do some push-ups.
 You don’t have to do off the floor.
-Just face a wall step a couple feedback from the wall put your hands on the wall and do some stand-up push-ups.
+Just face a wall step a couple feet back from the wall put your hands on the wall and do some stand-up push-ups.
 They don’t have to be fast and you don’t have to do 50.
 Just do a couple sets of six or eight and then leave your arms around.
 That will get the blood and the fluid flowing up around your shoulders, and in that area, where the movement is going to be occurring in your upper body.

 I tried not to get to scientific, but I study kinesiology and a lot of related information about movement.